 The Tecnis Symfony® IOL

 The Tecnis Symfony® IOL was FDA-approved in 2016, and has been making waves in the ophthalmology world since.
 What makes this IOL so special?
 It’s the first IOL designed specifically with presbyopia in mind.
 The Symfony Multifocal IOL uses an elongated focus design to improve the transition from distance to near that early generation implants were deficient in.

 Monovision is another option for you to correct your vision and achieve clearer near vision.
 The procedure sets one eye for distance vision and one for near/reading vision, allowing the patient to see at both ranges.
 Most people who use a monovision strategy for vision experience freedom from prescription glasses for most or all of their daytime activities.
-Many of them, however, will feel more comfortable with nightime driving glasses.
-Monovision allows patient to regain their reading vision, but the result is typically limited in time.
+Many of them, however, will feel more comfortable with nighttime driving glasses.
+Monovision allows the patient to regain their reading vision, but the result is typically limited in time.
 Monovision cannot halt the progression of presbyopia, and most patients will lose some degree of depth perception due to the loss of stereoscopic vision.
-A monovision strategy can also be accomplished by using contact lenses, intraocular lenses, and with eye surgery.
+A monovision strategy can also be accomplished by using contact lenses, intraocular lenses, and eye surgery.